jacogr/sample-polkadotjs-typegen/README.md

 {"jsonrpc":"2.0","result":"0x6d6574610b6c185379737....","id":29}
 ```

-The generator can also use a `wss://` endpoint as part of the generation, but in most cases you would want a static metadata to work from in development, hence actually adding it here.
+The generator can also use a `wss://` as an `--endpoint` param as part of the generation, but in most cases you would want a static metadata to work from in development, hence we are actually adding it here.

 ## Types setup

 The types are defined in the `src/interfaces` folder.
-While this repo contains a number of generated files in there as wll, you basically only need -
+While this repo contains a number of generated files in there as well, you basically only need to manually add the following -

 - `src/interfaces/definitions.ts` - this just exports all the sub-folder definitions in one go
 - `src/interfaces/<module>/definitions.ts` - type definitions for a specific module

-This structure fully matches what is available in the `@polkadot/type/interfaces` folder, so the structure is setup based on convention.
-The generating scripts will expect a structure matching this.
-The top-level `interfaces/` folder can be anything, however the content structure need to match.
+This structure fully matches what is available in the `@polkadot/type/interfaces` folder, so the structure is setup based on the onvention used in the `@polkadot/types` library.
+The generating scripts will expect a structure matching this, since the same underlying code is actually used inside `@polkadot/types` as well for interface generation.
+The top-level `interfaces/` folder can be name anything, however the internal content structure need to match what is defined above.

-For the top-level, defintion files, it basically contains -
+For the top-level the definition file has the following contents -

 ```js
 export { default as signaling } from './signaling/definitions';